 It is the responsibility of the student with a disability to voluntarily and confidentially disclose information regarding the nature and extent of the disability.
 Wharton County Junior College does not assume responsibility for providing special accommodations and services to students who have not identified themselves as having a qualifying disability and who have not made their need known.

 Specific disability services are based on individual needs and circumstances to initiate services.
 Students should contact the Disability Services Coordinator prior to each semester.
 This Disability Services Coordinator's office is located in the Office of Student Services.

 The process for obtaining reasonable accommodations begins with the student's disclosure of his/her disability to the Coordinator of Disability Services.
 The student has the responsibility of providing the Office of Disability Services with the appropriate medical and/or psychological documentation from a qualified physician or clinician who has diagnosed the student's disability.
 Students with disabilities are to contact the Office of Disability Services directly.
-Students with disabilities are to inform the Coordinator of Disability Services prior to the start of their registration for classes at WCJC- preferably 30 to 60 days prior to the start of their initial semester of enrollment.
+Students with disabilities are to inform the Coordinator of Disability Services prior to the start of their registration for classes at WCJC.
+The college can't guarantee accommodations for a student on the first day of classes if the student does not provide complete information to the Coordinator 45 working days prior to the start of the initial semester of enrollment..
 Early self-identification will allow the student to receive reasonable accommodation he or she may be eligible for as quickly as possible.